 Edit graduated from the University of Maryland, College Park, with a B.S. in Management and Consumer Studies and supportive core work in Public Policy and Administration.
 Some of her community service involvement and volunteering activities include College Gardens Elementary School, Far Post Soccer, Manna Food Center, and Progressive Montgomery.
-Edit also serves on the board of Montgomerys Kids.
+Edit was a founding board member of 4 Montgomery’s Kids.

 Diane Schwartz has spent more than 20 years in the nonprofit sector and is experienced in fundraising, management and governance, as well as project development and management.
 She draws on her extensive background to work effectively on a wide range of issues and assignments, from the local to the international level.
 Since becoming an independent consultant in 2006, Diane has drawn on her expertise to advise, assist, and coach nonprofit organizations.

 Previously, Diane has had responsibility for organizational planning and management, project development and management, and/or fundraising at the Environmental and Energy Study Institute, Economic Policy Institute, Center for Community Change, Family Care International, and the Center for Economic and Policy Research.
 Revenues increased at each organization during her tenure.
 Diane also has served as a member of the board of directors for Earth Share, Partners for Development, and GRACE Cares.
 Prior to entering the nonprofit field, Diane was a project consultant to United Nations agencies, the U.S. Agency for International Development, World Wide Fund for Nature, and other nonprofit organizations, focusing on Latin America and Africa.
 She has also served as a media and communications specialist with local and regional agencies addressing environmental and economic development issues.